 Tobacco smoking is by far the main risk factor for COPD.
 It is responsible for 40% to 70% of COPD cases and exerts its effect by causing an inflammatory response, cilia dysfunction, and oxidative injury.
 Air pollution, indoor burning of biomass fuels, and occupational exposure to dusts, chemical agents, and fumes are other etiologies.
+Inhalation of high doses of pesticides is linked to increased incidence of COPD, as are high levels of particulate matter.
 Oxidative stress and an imbalance in proteases and antiproteases are also important factors in the pathogenesis of COPD, especially in patients with alpha-1 antitrypsin deficiency.
+The risk of developing COPD can be increased by processes that affect optimal lung growth and therefore lung function.
+These processes may go back as far as gestation, birth, childhood, and adolescence.
+For example, there is a positive association between birthweight and FEV1 in adulthood.
+Disadvantageous factors in childhood may be as important as heavy smoking in predicting lung function in adulthood.

 The hallmark of COPD is chronic inflammation that affects central and peripheral airways, lung parenchyma and alveoli, and pulmonary vasculature.
 Repeated injury and repair leads to structural and physiologic changes.
 The inflammatory and structural changes in the lung increase with disease severity and persist after smoking cessation.